MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-track-revoke.md

     ![Export to CSV icon in the document tracking site](../media/tracking-site-export-icon.png)

--   If you want to configure email notifications: Click **Settings** and select how and whether to be emailed when the document is accessed:.
+-   If you want to configure email notifications: Click **Settings** and select how and whether to be emailed when the document is accessed:

     ![Export to CSV icon in the document tracking site](../media/tracking-site-settings-email.png)